Comedy Circus: Overview

 Comedy Circus 1: Hindi TV Show where daily soap stars perform stand-up comedy.
 Paired with the "finest" stand up talent from India and Pakistan.
 These soap stars perform stand-up comedy along with their comedian partners on stage.
-Show went live for 13 weeks in a grueling battle for supremacy to decide which pair will be the best stand-up comic.
+Show went live for 13 weeks in a gruelling battle for supremacy to decide which pair will be the best stand-up comic.

 The show was created by the Optimystix Entertainment, this Mega Laugh Riot with the tag line of 'Jodi Jamegi, Public Hassegi' guarantees hysterics on Sony TV.

 Comedy Circus 2: Comedy TV Show that started its second season at Sony TV on 26 April 2008.
 The popular television actors and professional stand-up comedians were paired to perform on a highly competitive stage.
 Jodis (Pair or teams of two) were scored by the judges and the live studio audience to determine eliminations.

 Kaante Ki Takkar: After Comedy Circus 1 & 2, Kaante Ki Takkar was the new comedy TV show which had the jodis of Comedy Circus 1 led by Archana Puran Singh versus the jodis of Comedy Circus 2, led by Shekhar Suman.
 The team of Archana Puran Singh were called as The Purans while the team of Shekhar Suman were called as The Sumans.

 Shruti Seth was replaced by Purbi Joshi.

 Chinchpokli To China: Another popular reality-based comedy TV Show from Sony Entertainment Television.
 This is the fourth season of Comedy Circus franchise comes with the tagline "Comedy Circus Chinchpokli to China – Jaha se koi bhi hanse bina jayena".
 It is a comedy based show like all the Comedy Circus seasons with a slight twist in the plot.
 Comedy Circus featured comedians in pairs to perform skits and impress the judges and get scored by them.
-Hosted by Purbi Joshi.
+Hosted by Purbi Joshi and Nandini Kapoor.